 The procedure was a success, and that “jellyfish” is why Fulton is now anti-coagulant free.

 “That was a big relief,” Fulton says.
 “If I had to take an anti-coagulant, I was putting myself at greater risk for more bleeding.
 The Catch-22 was that I couldn’t stop taking the anti-coagulant, but I had to stop taking the anti-coagulant.
 This was the way out of it.”

-“While some cases of atrial fibrillation can be treated with medications and lifestyle modifications, some patients may have more difficulty controlling stroke risk or symptoms,” Dr. See says.
+“While some cases of atrial fibrillation can be treated with medications and lifestyle modifications, some patients may have more difficulty controlling stroke risk or symptoms,” the director says.
 “These patients, like Mr. Fulton, may benefit more from procedures like the WATCHMAN to control the risk of stroke when blood thinners are not an option.
 Other patients with more symptoms of Afib benefit more from procedures called ablation to control their symptoms.”

 Less than a month after the WATCHMAN was implanted, Fulton says he returned to activities he enjoys, including hunting.